White Horse Tavern (New York City)

 The White Horse Tavern, located in New York City's borough of Manhattan at Hudson Street and 11th Street, is known for its 1950s and 1960s bohemian culture.
 It is one of the few major gathering-places for writers and artists from this period in Greenwich Village (specifically the West Village) that remains open.
-The bar opened in 1880 but was known more as a longshoremen's bar than a literary center until Dylan Thomas and other writers began frequenting it in the early 1950s.
-Because of its literary fame, the White Horse has become a popular destination among tourists.
+The bar opened in 1880 but was more a longshoremen's bar than a literary center until Dylan Thomas and other writers began frequenting it in the early 1950s.
+Because of its literary fame, the White Horse has become popular with tourists.

 History

 The bar is one of the oldest continuously operating in New York City.
-Steve Croman purchased the building that houses the tavern in 2019.
-Eytan Sugarman signed a fifteen year lease for the establishment that year.
-After assuming the lease, Sugarman made cosmetic changes to the interior and modified the menu.

 Notable patrons

 The White Horse Tavern was renowned as a gathering place for writers.
 It and the Lion's Head "were two favorite writers' bars."